What is the Equipment Lease?

 Type #1 – Finance Lease

-Finance Lease is known as Capital Lease in the United States is basically the purchase of Equipment by the business which is financed by the raising of Debt.
+Finance Lease is known as Capital Lease in the United States and is basically the purchase of Equipment by the business which is financed by the raising of Debt.
 Effectively in a Finance Lease, the balance sheet gets equally impacted by the addition of an equal amount to both Assets and Liabilities of the Balance Sheet of the Company.

 Over the term of the Finance Lease, the Lessee will recognize depreciation expense on the equipment and interest expenses on the debt liability.
 Interest Expense is equal to the lease liability at the beginning of the period multiplied by the Lease Interest Rate.

 Type #2 – Operating Lease

 Operating Lease is basically a rental agreement between the Lessor and Lessee where effectively no purchase of Equipment takes place and as such, no asset or liability is reported on the balance sheet by the business.
 Lessee simply makes payment of periodic lease payments which are recognized as rental expenses in the Income Statement.

-In the Cash flow Statement, the lease payment for Equipment Lease is reported as an outflow from Operating Activities.
+In the Cash flow Statement, the lease payment for this lease is reported as an outflow from Operating Activities.
 Since Operating Lease doesn’t impact the Balance Sheet of Lessee, Operating Lease is also referred to as Off-Balance Sheet Financing Assets.